Federal Court Lets UBS of the Hook in Trading Loss Class Action Suit

 Although, this was good news for UBS, the massive Swiss Bank and Brokerage still has a number of unresolved issues including the Puerto Rican closed-end bond fund scandal and U.S. Department of Justice inquiries into tax evasion allegations.

-If you have lost money with UBS related to broker negligence, misrepresentation or fraud, please contact the experienced securities fraud attorneys at Colling Gilbert Wright & Carter for a free case evaluation.
+If you have lost money with UBS related to broker negligence, misrepresentation or fraud, please contact the experienced securities fraud attorneys at Colling Gilbert Wright for a free case evaluation.
 You may be entitled to damages for your losses.